AdobeDocs/analytics.en/help/technotes/low-traffic.md

 ## How [!UICONTROL Low-Traffic] works

 * Adobe Analytics uses two thresholds to determine which unique values are displayed in reporting each month: A **[!UICONTROL low threshod]** and a **[!UICONTROL high threshold]**.
 These thresholds may be adjusted by Adobe from time to time.
+The current thresholds are:
+  * Low threshold: >500,000 unique values during the month.
+  * High threshold: >1,000,000 unique values during the month.
 * Reporting is not affected if the variable does not reach 500,000 unique values in a given month.
 * When a variable reaches 500,000 unique values, data begins to be bucketed under [!UICONTROL Low-Traffic].
 Each value beyond this threshold goes through the following logic:
   * If a value is already seen in reports, add to that value as usual.